uabrc/uabrc.github.io/docs/data_management/transfer/globus.md

     It is not possible to create bookmarks within High Assurance Endpoints.
 <!-- markdownlint-enable MD046 -->

-## Managing Shared Collections from a Globus Connect Personal Endpoint
+## Managing Guest Collections from a Globus Connect Personal Endpoint

-It is NOT RECOMMENDED to make Globus Connect Personal collections public as this is insecure.
-It is more difficult to manage access controls for the entire Globus Connect Personal collection than for a shared collection.
-Shared collections make it simpler to share different data with distinct collaborators, and to manage who has access to what data.
-Be secure, use shared collections!
+It is NOT RECOMMENDED to make Globus Connect Personal guest collections public as this is insecure.
+It is more difficult to manage access controls for the entire Globus Connect Personal collection than for a guest collection.
+Guest collections make it simpler to share different data with distinct collaborators, and to manage who has access to what data.
+Be secure, use guest collections!

-### Creating a Shared Collection
+### Creating a Guest Collection

 1. Click "Collections" in the left-hand navigation pane.